 If you’re trained in CPR and come across someone who’s unresponsive or having difficulty breathing, follow the steps for hands-only CPR for 30 chest compressions.

 Then perform the following actions:

-Open the Airway
+1. Open the airway

-This is appropriate for ages one through adulthood.
+Rescue breaths are appropriate for anyone age 1 and older.
 With the airway open, pinch the nostrils shut, and cover the person’s mouth with a CPR face mask to make a seal.
 For infants, cover both mouth and nose with the mask.
-If a mask is not available, cover the person’s mouth with yours.
+If a mask isn’t available, cover the person’s mouth with yours.

-If the person begins to breathe, have him or her lie on their side quietly until medical assistance is on the scene..
+If the person begins to breathe, have him or her lie on their side quietly until medical assistance is on the scene.

 The AED can detect abnormalities in a person’s heart rhythm and, if needed, deliver an electric shock to the chest to restore normal rhythm to the heart.
 This is known as defibrillation.

 Sudden cardiac arrests are often caused by a fast and irregular heart rhythm that begins in the heart’s lower chambers, or ventricles.
 This is ventricular fibrillation.
 An AED can help restore the heart’s normal rhythm and even help revive a person whose heart has stopped functioning.
 Learn more about how the heart works.